wordfocus/xn----0ub/content/posts/mind.md

 I is of the mind.

-Body is of physicality bound in time space.
+Body is of physicality, bound in time space.

 What does mind what with physicality?